 “Know where to find him?”

 “Your guns aren’t going to do a thing.
 Just put them up before the dragon takes offense and tries to kill you all,” Dave said as he moved closer to the dragon.
 When he stopped five feet away, the dragon turned to him.
-He looked in the eyes.
-He knew those eyes but there was no way.
+Dave looked in the eyes.
+He knew those eyes, but there was no way.

 “Where’s my Aaron?”
 Reed asked.

 Dave smiled for the first time in days.
 The sound of running feet alerted him to the fact that JJ was heading towards them.
 She stopped level with Dave and looked at Reed.

 “I can’t feel him like I should.
 I need to know where he is so I can save his ass.”
 Reed’s voice was hard and full of anger, and it scared Dave.

 “Shrink back down, and we’ll show you where we think the UnSubs are operating from.”
 Before the words were fully out of Dave’s mouth, he had a regular sized Reed sitting on his shoulder with his tail wrapped around his neck like an anchor point.
 Dave took him to the map they had been using as their geographic profile.
 Reed took a jump and landed on the top of it, flipped around to where he could look at it upside down.
 He shook his head.